Bifurcations of a neural network model with symmetry: Mathematical model

 is obtained from the matrix $H$ by multiplying column $j$ of $H$ by $\sech^2(g x_j^*)$.
 We note that the diagonal entries of $H(\xvec^*)$ are 0, thus $\text{Trace } H(\xvec^*) = 0$.
 This implies that the eigenvalues of $H(\xvec^*)$ sum to 0.

-Features of the system such as fixed points and periodic orbits remain when the connectivity matrix is perturbed by a random matrix, i.e. $G=H + \epsilon A$ for small $\epsilon$, even when the spectrum of $G$ bears no obvious resemblance to the original spectrum of $H$.
-We first reported on this phenomenon in \cite{Barreiro2017}, where we analyzed all-to-all connected, balanced excitatory-inhibitory networks ($n_C = 1$ and $n_{C_I} = 1$).
+We first studied this system in \cite{Barreiro2017}, where we analyzed all-to-all connected, balanced excitatory-inhibitory networks ($n_C = 1$ and $n_{C_I} = 1$).
 In this paper, we first flesh out some details about that system: we derive leading order expressions for bifurcation points in the system, for the equilibria near those bifurcation points, and for the Hopf bifurcations that spawn the clustered limit cycles we observed in \cite{Barreiro2017} (\cref{sec:E1I1}).
-We then extend the analysis to networks in which the excitatory population is split up into clusters ($n_C > 1, n_{C_I}=1$; \cref{sec:Eclusters}).
+We then extend the analysis to networks in which the excitatory population is split up into clusters ($n_C > 1$ and $n_{C_I}=1$; \cref{sec:Eclusters}).
 We briefly compare with networks in which the inhibitory neurons are clustered instead ($n_C=1, n_{C_I}>1$; \cref{sec:inhibitoryclusters}).